boppygames/DLLValidityCheck/README.md

 I would recommend if you are running in a cracked environment to try to prevent your app from loading any new DLLs.
 This means you should check to see if you're running in cracked mode before doing *any* `steam_api` calls.

+## Limitations

+If someone is motivated enough they will be able to crack your game reguardless of what you do.
+This detection code can also easily be defeated if the cracker figures out where in your DLL you are checking for validity, and then just disabling that check.
+Its also wise to have multiple layers of security here - meaning you should also be using a code obfuscator to make it harder for crackers to figure out where in your code you are doing these checks.